 The Senate has 43 standing rules covering, among other matters, Senate operations, committee responsibilities, floor procedures, voting, and ethics.
 The Senate rules do not include any direct provisions related to budget scoring, but they do specify that the Committee on the Budget has jurisdiction over matters reported under titles III and IV of the Congressional Budget Act.
 Title III of that Act does provide the chairman of the Budget Committee with the authority to determine budget estimates.
 Only very rarely have past chairmen deviated from the standard CBO score.

 The Senate rules continue from one Congress to its successor and remain in effect until amended.
 Changes to the Senate rules have not been frequent, and importantly, ending debate on a rules change resolution requires an affirmative vote of two-thirds of all senators present and voting.

 Given that the chairmanships of both chambers’ budget committees are held by Republicans, and the unlikelihood and difficulty of changing Senate rules, the odds would point towards an agreed-upon scoring methodology between the two budget committee chairman.

 Alex Gold served as a policy analyst for BPC’s Economic Policy Project.

 1 Even dynamic scoring, however, would not account for any possible reduction in public health care expenditures associated with less alcohol consumption.

-KEYWORDS: CONGRESSIONAL BUDGET OFFICE, HOUSE WAYS AND MEANS COMMITTEE, DAVE CAMP, GROSS DOMESTIC PRODUCT, DYNAMIC SCORING, MACROECONOMIC SCORING, MICROECONOMIC SCORING, JOBS FOR AMERICA ACT, PERMANENT BONUS DEPRECIATION ACT, TAX INCREASE PREVENTION ACT
+KEYWORDS: CONGRESSIONAL BUDGET OFFICE, DAVE CAMP, DYNAMIC SCORING, GROSS DOMESTIC PRODUCT, HOUSE WAYS AND MEANS COMMITTEE, JOBS FOR AMERICA ACT, MACROECONOMIC SCORING, MICROECONOMIC SCORING, PERMANENT BONUS DEPRECIATION ACT, TAX INCREASE PREVENTION ACT